TrainMeUK LogoTrainMeUK

 • • Limited integrations outside Microsoft ecosystem

-Best suited for: SMEs, multi-site organisations, franchises, education providers and operational teams needing a clean, automated LMS that integrates deeply with Microsoft 365.
-Cost for 300 users: £9,900 per year (typical mid-market pricing).
+Best suited for: UK SMBs, multi-site organisations, franchises, and compliance teams needing automated training with minimal admin.
+Cost for 300 users: £15,000 per year.
+Starter (≤50 users): £299/month.

-Docebo vs LearnUpon vs TalentLMS vs iSpring Learn vs TrainMeUK
+Docebo vs LearnUpon vs TalentLMS vs iSpring LMS vs TrainMeUK

 1. Training & Learning Delivery